nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

-The InterferenceHelper is an object that tracks all incoming packets and calculates probability of error values for packets being received, and also evaluates whether energy on the channel rises above the CCA threshold.
+The InterferenceHelper is an object that tracks all incoming packets and calculates probability of error values for packets being received, and also evaluates whether and for how long energy on the channel rises above a given threshold.

 The basic operation of probability of error calculations is shown in Figure :ref:`snir`.
 Packets are represented as bits (not symbols) in the |ns3|